-The following graph compares the cumulative total stockholder return on our common stock with the cumulative total return of the NASDAQ Composite and the NASDAQ Medical Equipment Index for the period beginning on August 5, 2005, our first day of trading after our initial public offering, and ending on December 31, 2009.
+The following graph compares the cumulative total stockholder return on our common stock with the cumulative total return of the NASDAQ Composite and the NASDAQ Medical Equipment Index for the period beginning on January 1, 2006 and ending on December 31, 2010.

-COMPARISON OF 52 MONTH CUMULATIVE TOTAL RETURN AMONG ATRICURE, INC., THE NASDAQ COMPOSITE INDEX AND THE NASDAQ MEDICAL EQUIPMENT INDEX
+COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN AMONG ATRICURE, INC., THE NASDAQ COMPOSITE INDEX AND THE NASDAQ MEDICAL EQUIPMENT INDEX

-^{\$100} invested on 8/5/05 in stock or 7/31/05 in index, including reinvestment of dividends.
+^{\$100} invested on 1/1/06 in stock or index, including reinvestment of dividends.
+Fiscal year ending December 31.

-This graph assumes that \$100.00 was invested on August 5, 2005 in our common stock, the NASDAQ Composite Index and the NASDAQ Medical Equipment Index, and that all dividends are reinvested.
+This graph assumes that \$100.00 was invested on January 1, 2006 in our common stock, the NASDAQ Composite Index and the NASDAQ Medical Equipment Index, and that all dividends are reinvested.
 No dividends have been declared or paid on our common stock.
 Stock performance shown in the above chart for our common stock is historical and should not be considered indicative of future price performance.